protobeard/madagascar_vanilla/README.md

 This mod only contains strict quality of life features.
 By that I mean that I don't believe any reasonable person could argue that any feature included in this mod gives the player any advantage.
 Most options simply reduce tedious tasks that must be done each new game, or make tasks which are possible simpler to execute (e.g., the "Inspired Pawn Only" option on production bills -- this can be accomplished manually in vanilla by waiting until a pawn is inspired, then assigning the bill to that pawn.
 My feature just makes that process a bit less tedious.).

 Please let me know if you disagree about any feature.
+We may agree to disagree, but that's life.

 Also, note that I have nothing against mods which give the player advantages, I just want *this* mod to be focused on things that don't.
 Please see my mod House Rules for options that range a bit further outside quality of life.